BonsaiAI/bonsaiai.github.io/source/includes/_simulator-reference.html.md

   --accesskey ACCESSKEY
                         The access key to use when connecting to the BRAIN server.
-If specified, it will be used instead of any access keyinformation stored in a bonsai config file.
+If specified, it will be used instead of any access key information stored in a bonsai config file.
   --username USERNAME   Bonsai username.
   --url URL             Bonsai server URL.
 The URL should be of the form
                         "https://api.bons.ai"